West Nile Virus in Hamilton

 • Sensitivity to light

-Seniors and people with weakened immune systems have the highest risk of developing severe illness from West Nile virus.
+• Seniors and people with weakened immune systems have the highest risk of developing severe illness from WNV.

-Less than 1% of people with West Nile virus develop other serious illnesses such as meningitis and encephalitis.
+• Less than 1% of people with WNV develop other serious illnesses such as meningitis and encephalitis.
 Meningitis is swelling of the lining of the brain or spinal cord.
 Encephalitis is swelling of the brain.
 These conditions can cause lasting illness or death.

-Talk to your doctor if you have think you symptoms of West Nile virus.
+• Talk to your doctor if you think you have symptoms of WNV.

 Information taken from the City of Hamilton website.
 For full information on West Nile Virus and the City of Hamilton, please visit their website.